 Feedback from nurses emphasized a distinction between tell me what “I need to know right now” and what is “nice to know” information.

-Shared goveRNance key messages
+Shared GoveRNance key messages

 Tracking and communicating council actions

 To ensure nurses have access to information about everything the councils are working on (“nice to know” information), Haley, Foster and the NCC are working to create a “stoplight report” that will serve as a tracking tool for each council.
-“The stoplight report will provide a simple and effective way for each council to log every project they’re working on,” says Haley.
+“The stoplight report will provide a simple and effective way for each council to log every project they’re working on,” said Haley.
 “It’s a great way for councils to regroup at the end of their monthly meetings and ask ‘What did we accomplish for nurses today?’”
 This phase of the shared governance communication plan is going live in early 2022.

 Other efforts to engage with RNs